 Yes.
 Some orthodontic problems are significant enough to require early intervention.
 However, if a patient is not yet ready for treatment, we will follow that patient’s growth and development until the time is right for treatment to begin.

-Phase One treatment, if necessary, is usually initiated on children between the ages of 7 and 10.
+If necessary, phase One treatment is usually initiated on children between the ages of 7 and 10.
 Phase One treatment usually lasts about 16-21 months.
-The primary objective for Phase One treatment is to address significant problems to prevent them from becoming more severe and to improve self-esteem and self-image.
+Phase One treatment’s primary objective is to address significant problems to prevent them from becoming more severe and improve self-esteem and self-image.